Skip to navigation | Skip to main content | Skip to footer

 How to facilitate a visitor visa

-Check if the visitor already has a visitor visa or other UK permission (i.e. a ‘dependant’ visa, Global Talent, Skilled worker), and whether it covers the specific purpose of their visit to the University.
+Check if the visitor already has a visitor visa or another immigration type and if it covers the specific purpose and activities of their visit to the University.

-Ensure your visitor’s letter of invitation* sets out precisely what it is that they are being invited to do and that this corresponds with the visa type to be applied for.
-This will support them in their visa application, however will not guarantee a successful visa application/successful entry to the UK.
+Ensure your visitor’s letter of invitation sets out precisely what it is that they are being invited to do and that this corresponds with the visa type to be applied for.
+This will support them in their visa application, however will not guarantee a successful visa application or successful entry to the UK.

-In all cases where an ATAS certificate is required for research activities a visitor will undertake at the University, or a visit is for more than one week in duration, the visit must be authorised locally in advance by your Head of School, Head of School Operations or Director.
-This includes a declaration that export control and ATAS requirements have been considered and addressed.
+In all cases where an ATAS certificate is required for research activities a visitor will undertake at the University, or a visit is for more than one week in duration, the visit must be authorised locally in advance by your Head of School/Department or Director.
+This includes checking export control and ATAS requirements and appropriate applications made if required.

 The visit will also need to be approved by Global Mobility in advance of the visit in accordance with the Academic & Affiliate Visitor Policy and Procedure.

-You are encouraged to submit your visitor request for authorisation at least three months in advance of the proposed start date, so that there is time to seek to resolve any issues which may arise (for example, in respect of visa type, ATAS certificates and missed export control obligations), without having to delay the visit.
+You should submit your visitor request for authorisation at least 12 weeks in advance of the proposed start date, so that there is time to seek to resolve any issues which may arise (for example, in respect of visa type, ATAS certificates and missed export control obligations), without having to delay the visit.

 What your visitor needs to do

-The Global Mobility team will provide the immigration information for that permits the activities described in the application.
+The Global Mobility team will provide the immigration information for the individual that permits the activities described in the application.
 The individual will then need to apply for an ETA or visa.

 Visa nationals: